efarrer/gmash/README.md

 `> go get github.com/efarrer/gmash`

 # Usage
 Allow someone to securely login to your local account.
+Must have ngrok installed and configured.

 `> ./gmash`